 Advantages of the Scanning Electron Microscope (SEM)

-- They are easy to operate and has user-friendly interfaces.
+- They are easy to operate and have user-friendly interfaces.

 - They are used in a variety of industrial applications to analyze surfaces of solid objects.